Top Line Bus by NKE

 • Simple Wiring: Units are easy to add to a SeaTalk bus.
 Most devices use an input and an output port with which the bus can be forwarded to other devices.
 In this way, many devices can be easily integrated.

-Disadvantages of SeaTalk:
+Disadvantages of Topline:

 • Proprietary: Topline is a proprietary protocol not supported by other manufacturers.
 It is only compatible with NKE devices.